gpaumier/gp2/src/pages/wikimedia.rst

    `Photoholgic <https://unsplash.com/@photoholgic>`__ on `Unsplash <https://unsplash.com/photos/kKWcOwioewA>`__.

-My most recent work at the Wikimedia Foundation has focused on long-term thinking, strategy, and executive initiatives.
-I also play unofficial roles as a Wikimedia historian, mentor, and "ship's counselor."
-I am currently serving as Chief of Staff to the Chief Product and Technology Officer.
+My most recent work at the Wikimedia Foundation focused on long-term thinking, strategy, and executive initiatives.
+I also played unofficial roles as a Wikimedia historian, mentor, and "ship's counselor."
+In my last position, I served as Chief of Staff to the Chief Product and Technology Officer.

 Revenue strategy and long-term thinking
 ---------------------------------------